 4. Use a Dental Reviews Software

 You are more likely to get great reviews if you have an online reviews software for your practice.
-Reviews software simplifies asking for reviews by allowing you to send automatic texts, and emails with links that go directly to your Google, Facebook, and HealthGrades sites.
-My Social Practice’s reviews product is designed to make it effortless for your patients to leave you a great review on their mobile device, with just a few taps.
+Reviews software simplifies asking for reviews by allowing you to send automatic texts, and emails attached with links.
+These links direct patients to your Google, Facebook, and HealthGrades sites.
+My Social Practice’s reviews product is designed to make it effortless for your patients to leave you a great review.
+These reviews can be left on their mobile device, with just a few taps.
 Streamline your review process, building your reputation while saving you tons of time.

-Set your practice up for success by making assignments for team members to ask specific patients to write a review, making sure your review sites are up-to-date and easy to find and being transparent about where and how you’d like patients to review your practice.
+Set your practice up for success by making assignments for team members to ask specific patients to write a review.
+Make sure your review sites are up-to-date and easy to find.
+And, lat but not least, be transparent about where and how you’d like patients to review your practice.

 These guidelines are only the tip of the dental reviews iceberg.
 My Social Practice has your back, download this free guide with additional information on how to collect more dental reviews!